CodeYellowBV/django-binder/docs/api.md

 # API

-Binder automatically exposes a fairly powerful API for all your models.
+Binder automatically exposes a fairly powerful API for all registered models.
+You may want to use the [test application](./test-app.md) for trying out the below described features.

 ## Registering API endpoints